IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - more fray attacks, possibly an actual fray tide
 - more reservoirs getting taken out, whenever there's the chance
 - more conflict at the docks, with the saltwood growers
-- assassin starts hunting them, once they get to high enough prominence
+- assassin starts hunting them, once they get to high enough prominence (figure out Orin's means of death)
 - anyone they offend will come after them
 - war - attack on conviviant, giltstern stops imports + calls in navy, kevaran blockade,
 	- show threat of war - ppl protesting/throwing stuff at the conviviant. subset of the military prepping themselves.
 Vulture campaigning.
 Giltstern threatens retaliation if the deal doesn't go thru